mehulagg/gitlab/doc/user/project/issue_board.md

 - Issue number
 - Assignee

+**Sidebar** is the menu that appears on the right when you select an issue card (not its title).
+You can edit an issue without leaving the board view using sidebar.
+There you can see and edit the issue's:

+- Assignees
+- Epic **PREMIUM**
+- Milestone
+- Time tracking value (view only)
+- Due date
+- Labels
+- Weight
+- Notifications setting

 ## Permissions

 Users with the [Reporter and higher roles](../permissions.md) can use all the functionality of the